- Talk to an Expert

 Knowing the true causes of downtime in a factory requires creating a detailed downtime list that is easy for operators to use wherever they are.
 The true downtime opportunities are usually the ones that are unplanned.

-Gathering this information manually won’t get you the most accurate results.
-Using automated Smart Factory technologies such as Worximity’s TileConnect and TileBoard can give managers an accurate, real-time data of their production lines so they can pinpoint the causes of downtime and create key KPI goals.
+Gathering this information manually won’t yield the most accurate results.
+However, using automated Smart Factory technologies such as Worximity’s Tileconnect and Tilelytics can give managers accurate, real-time data of their production lines so they can pinpoint the causes of downtime and create key KPI goals.

-Worximity uses Smart Factory analytics TileBoard KPIs to benchmark your results against world-class OEE companies and create new production goals.
+Worximity uses Tilelytics to benchmark your results against world-class OEE companies and create new production goals.

 Moving to digitization in your factory can help increase profits within 90 days.
 In a digital factory, everything is connected, so managers and other stakeholders can see real-time performance of equipment, workers, and processes.